cfgnunes/hantek-arb/README.md

 ### `csv2arb.py`

 This script converts a CSV file back into an ARB file.
 The CSV must contain exactly 4096 rows with floating-point values in the range [-1.0, 1.0].

+### `csv2png.py`

+This script converts a CSV file into a PNG image, visualizing the waveform represented by the CSV data.
+The script generates a simple line plot of the waveform, with:

+- The x-axis representing the sample index (0 to 4095).
+- The y-axis representing the waveform value (scaled between -1.0 and 1.0).

+The output PNG file will have the same base name as the input CSV file.

+## Examples Directory

+The `examples` directory contains sample files for testing and reference, including:

+- **ARB files**: Predefined waveform files.
+- **CSV files**: Corresponding CSV representations of the waveforms.
+- **PNG files**: Visualizations of the waveforms in PNG format.

 ## Prerequisites